kpearson/kpearson.github.io/_posts/2015-10-10-rails-up-and-running.md

 ## Wrapping up

-I try to keep this article updated, to reflect my current Rails application set-up.
+I work to keep this article updated, to reflect my current Rails application set-up.
 I'd love to know what you think and what you use.

 Was this article helpful to to you?
 If you got stuck on any piece or have a question, leave a comment down below.